 Leafy greens of any kind, not just spinach, are a must include food in a fertility diet, and pregnancy diet.
 Spinach is a great source of folate, as we discussed earlier, this is a key nutrient of focus for your fertility diet.
 Additionally, spinach is high in iron, calcium, vitamin K1, and vitamin A (beta-carotene).

-It is pretty easy to add to your diet too, in a fresh salad, mixed in with scrambled eggs, a handful in a smoothie, or swirled into your favorite pasta.
+It is pretty easy to add to your diet too, in a fresh salad, mixed in with scrambled eggs, a handful in a smoothie, or swirled into your favorite pasta with a little olive oil.
 Include all the leafy greens you can before pregnancy because they might not be so appetizing after you get a positive!

 What foods are you eating to improve your reproductive health?

-Those are some of the best foods for promoting fertility and improving sperm quality!
+Those are some of the best foods for promoting fertility and improving sperm quality and male fertility!
 If you’re trying to get pregnant, these are the things you should be eating on a regular basis, if you can.
 These fertility-boosting foods will help both partners’ fertility by improving female egg quality and male sperm count and improving overall reproductive health.